-the registered proprietor of the trade mark in question without (if duly required so to do within the prescribed time) giving to the applicant or registered proprietor an opportunity of being heard.
+41. Where any discretionary or other power is given the Registrar by this Law or the rules, he shall not exercise that power adversely to the applicant for registration or the registered proprietor of the trade mark in question without (if duly required so to do within the prescribed time) giving to the applicant or registered proprietor an opportunity of being heard.

-Power of Registrar to award costs.
-42. In all proceedings before the Registrar under this Law, the Registrar shall have power to award to any party such costs as he may consider reasonable, and to direct how and by what parties they are to be paid, and any such order may, by leave of a judge of a District Court, be enforced in the same manner as a judgment or order of that Court to the same effect.
+Power of Registrar to award costs

+42. In all proceedings before the Registrar under this Law, the Registrar shall have power to award to any party such costs as he may consider reasonable, and to direct how and by what parties they are to be paid, and any such order may, by leave of a judge of a District Court, be enforced in the same manner as judgment or order of that Court to the same effect.

-Annual reports of Registrar.
+Annual reports of Registrar

 43. The Registrar shall issue an annual report on the execution by him of this Law.

-Legal proceedings and appeals.
+Legal proceedings and appeals

-Registration to be prima facie evidence of validity.
-44. In all legal proceedings relating to a registered trade mark (including applications under section 33) the fact that a person is registered as proprietor of the trade mark shall be prima facie evidence of the validity of the original registration of the trade mark and of all subsequent assignments and transmissions thereof.
+Registration to be prima facie evidence of validity

+44. In all legal proceedings relating to a registered trade mark (including applications under section 33) the fact that a person is registered as a proprietor of the trade mark shall be prima facie evidence of the validity of the original registration of the trade mark and of all subsequent assignments and transmissions thereof.

-Certificate of validity.
+Certificate of validity

-45. In any legal proceeding in which the validity of the registration of a registered trade mark comes into question and is decided in favour of the proprietor of the trade mark, the Court may certify to that effect, and if it so certifies then in any subsequent legal proceeding in which the validity of the registration comes into question the proprietor of the trade mark on obtaining a final order or judgment in his favour shall have his full costs, charges and expenses as between advocate and client, unless in the subsequent proceeding the Court certifies that he ought not to have them.
+45. In any legal proceeding in which the validity of the registration of a registered trade mark comes into question and is decided in favour of the proprietor of the trade mark, the Court may certify to that effect, and if it is so certifies then in any subsequent legal proceedings in which the validity of the registration comes into question the proprietor of the trade mark on obtaining a final order or judgment in his favour shall have his full costs, charges and expenses as between advocate and client, unless in the subsequent proceeding the Court certifies that he ought not to have them.

-Costs of Registrar in proceedings before Court, and payment of costs by Registrar.
-Trade usageetc., to be considered.
+Costs of Registrar in proceedings before Court, and payment of costs by Registrar